Tarrasch/ravens-test/README.markdown

 Rotation, filledness and position are comparably simple.

-After identifying the shape of an subfigure, *rotation* is found by taking the symmetric difference of the shapes representant's pixelset and the current subfigure's pixelset.
+After identifying the shape of an subfigure, *rotation* is found by taking the symmetric difference of the shapes representative's pixel set and the current subfigure's pixel set.
 If the symmetric difference is small for a given rotation of the current subfigure, then that will be the rotation for that subfigure.